Massively Parallel Processing (MPP)

 Q4.
 How does MPP handle JOIN operations efficiently?

-MPP engines use distributed join strategies:
+MPP engines combine several strategies:

 Q5.
 How is fault tolerance achieved in MPP systems?